 - Houston Astros

-Tags: 2013 Adrian Beltre AL West Albert Pujols Brett Anderson C. J. Wilson Elvis Andrus Featured Felix Hernandez Houston Astros Ian Kinsler Jarrod Parker Jered Weaver Jose Altuve Josh Hamilton Josh Reddick Jurickson Profar Justin Upton Los Angeles Angels Mike Morse Mike Trout Oakland A's Popular Seattle Mariners Texas Rangers Yoenis Cespedes Yu Darvish Zack Greinke
+Tags: 2013 Adrian Beltre AL West Albert Pujols Brett Anderson C. J. Wilson Elvis Andrus Felix Hernandez Houston Astros Ian Kinsler Jarrod Parker Jered Weaver Jose Altuve Josh Hamilton Josh Reddick Jurickson Profar Justin Upton Los Angeles Angels Mike Morse Mike Trout Oakland A's Seattle Mariners Texas Rangers Yoenis Cespedes Yu Darvish Zack Greinke